kree-nickm/Moon-Mod-Tools/README.md

  * active connection to Discord.
 This function can be async, in which case the
  * bot startup will await it.
  * @this Bot
+ * @throws If there is a problem starting the module, you can throw an
+ * exception to cancel the loading of the module.
+This will not cancel the
+ * loading of the bot.
  * @param {Object} module - The stored data of the loaded module.
  */
 export function onStart(module) {